 As shown in figure \ref{fig:yAvgBudgets}, one of the primary transport mechanisms in the near wake region is the turbulent pressure transport $T^{(p)}$, which redistributes energy among the TKE equation terms.
 The span-averaged pressure transport values are plotted with respect to downstream location at $y/T=0$ in figure \ref{fig:TpComparison}.
 For $\lambda>2$, the overall magnitude of the span-averaged pressure transport is considerably reduced compared to the large peak present in the elliptical cylinder case.
 In the lower portion of the figure, the spanwise variation is shaded in blue.
 While span-averaged values are minimal, the variation along the span is substantial, indicating the importance of local three-dimensional effects.
 Larger wavelengths ($\lambda=3.43$ and 6.86) extend the range of these spanwise effects further downstream as indicated by the larger variation for $x/T>4$ compared to the small variation seen for the $\lambda=2$ case.

 In primary opposition to $\mathcal{P}$, removal of TKE is accomplished predominantly through viscous dissipation, $\varepsilon = 2\nu \overline{S'_{ij}S'_{ij}}$, at the smallest length scales.
 Governed by the fluctuating strain rate, dissipation is largest where fluctuating terms are located.
 Not all cases achieve peak dissipation along the wake centerline $y/T=0$, nevertheless, the span-averaged wake centerline dissipation values provide ease of comparison and are plotted in figure \ref{fig:epsilonComparison}.
-Both the $\lambda=2$ and 3.43 cases have large dissipation peaks although the $\lambda=2$ peak occurs closer to the body.
-In contrast, the $\lambda=5$ and 6.86 cases have broad, flat peaks between $x/T=3$ and 5 rather than a sharp peak as seen for $\lambda=2$ and 3.43.
+Both $\lambda=2$ and 3.43 have large dissipation peaks although the $\lambda=2$ peak occurs closer to the body.
+In contrast, $\lambda=5$ and 6.86 have broad, flat peaks between $x/T=3$ and 5 rather than a sharp peak as seen for $\lambda=2$ and 3.43.

 Spanwise variation of centerline dissipation is shown by the blue shading in the lower portion of figure \ref{fig:epsilonComparison} where the solid black line is the span-averaged value.
-Although the $\lambda=2$ and 3.43 cases have peak span-averaged centerline dissipation values of similar magnitude, there is little spanwise variation in $\lambda=2$ whereas the $\lambda=3.43$ flow has a wide range of dissipation values and considerable dissipation at further downstream locations ($x/T >6$).
+Although $\lambda=2$ and 3.43 have peak span-averaged centerline dissipation values of similar magnitude, there is little spanwise variation in $\lambda=2$ whereas the $\lambda=3.43$ flow has a wide range of dissipation values and considerable dissipation at further downstream locations ($x/T >6$).
 The wake of $\lambda=6.86$ maintains dissipation variation downstream as well, but to a lesser extent.
-Both the lower level of TKE production and the higher amount of dissipation allow the $\lambda=3.43$ flow to achieve lower overall levels of TKE compared to the other cases.
+Both the lower level of TKE production and the higher amount of dissipation contribute to the $\lambda=3.43$ flow having the lowest levels of TKE compared to the other wavelengths.